gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 six-thousand-id document falls from 112 to 0.9 milliseconds, about 125 times faster. `css_path` now takes one fifth of libxml2's `getpath` time.

 Correctness depends on the cache lifetime.
-An id that occurs once can become duplicated after an edit.
+A caller can duplicate a unique id through an edit.
 Retaining the old count would then produce a selector that matches two elements.
 Invalidating both indexes on mutation makes the next read rebuild them for the new tree.
 The first `css_path()` call pays O(N), and subsequent paths pay for the id characters instead of rescanning the collection.